eyalgolan/ConsulOnDockerDemo/README.md

 Note that this project was built in 2015, and both Docker and Consul made significant since then.

 # Setup
-How to setup consul on containers:
+How to setup Consul on containers:

 Start leader:
 ```